Open

 Decide whether to pay hourly, commission, or rent, and bring them up to speed fast.

 Adding yoga or spin means new certifications and more equipment.
-Handle all of it, then put it on the schedule.
+Handle all of it.

 Another space means renovations and possibly new permits.
 Stay on track from lease to launch.